 Making baba ganoush is pretty simple.
 All you need is a food processor and 10 minutes!

 Use a paper towel to dab the excess water off the eggplant, and then slide the eggplant under the broiler for 5–8 minutes.
-This extra step adds a smoky flavor to the eggplant, which will really come through in the baba ganoush.
+This extra step adds a smoky flavor to the eggplant, which really comes through in the recipe.

 At this point, you can remove the eggplant’s skin, but I prefer leaving it on for all the healthy benefits that come along with it.

-That’s all there is to homemade baba ganoush!
+That’s all there is to homemade baba ganoush recipe!
 Serve it with chopped veggies or my earlier suggestions.

 - 1 medium eggplant, sliced